Two new families of fourth-order explicit exponential Runge--Kutta methods with four stages for first-order differential systems: A modified version of fourth-order explicit ERK methods

-A numerical method is said to be of order $p$ if the expanded about $y_0$ for numerical solution $y_1$ and exact solution $y(t_0+h)$ coincides up to $h^p$.
-Under the local assumption $y(t_0)=y_0$, we will compare the Taylor series of numerical solution $y_1 \approx y(t_0+h)$ with exact solution $y(t_0+h)$, and further derive the order conditions of the fourth-order MVERK methods.
-To simplify the form of expression, we denote $g(t_0)=-My(t_0)+f(y(t_0))$, and then the Taylor series for $y(t_0+h)$ is given by
+A numerical method is said to be of order $p$ if the Taylor expansion of a numerical solution $y_1$ and the exact solution $y(t_0+h)$ coincide up to $h^p$ about $y_0$.
+Under the assumption $y(t_0)=y_0$, we denote $g(t_0)=-My(t_0)+f(y(t_0))$, and the Taylor series of $y(t_0+h)$ is given by { } Before we derive the order conditions of fourth-order explicit MVERK methods with four stages, it is necessary to present the classical order conditions of RK methods: